fluidex/fluidex.github.io/content/posts/fluidex-a-zkrollup-layer2-dex/index.en.md

 # Project status & schedule & financing

-Fluidex project was launched at the end of 2020.
+FluiDex project was launched at the end of 2020.
 It is expected that the MVP/demo will be completed in Q2 of 2021, and the mainnet launch will probably start in Q4 of 2021.

 __Update 2021.04.15:__
 The project may soon launch a seed round of equity financing, and is looking for raising a total amount of around US$1 million at a valuation of US$7-10 million.